taksos1/stremio-iptv/README.md

 | `xtreamUseM3U` | Optional | Force M3U mode instead of JSON API |
 | `xtreamOutput` | Optional | Adds `&output=` for custom container hints |

+### EPG Configuration

+EPG Time Offset: Add or subtract hours from all guide times after parsing.
+Use this if your EPG appears consistently shifted.

+Example: If guide shows programs 4 hours ahead of your local time, set -4.
+Can be fractional (e.g. 2.5) and supports up to ±24 realistically (hard limit ±48).

 ---

 ## 🔐 Token Formats & Security